Internships & Experiential Learning

 Beyond that, we understand that internships and other experiential learning programs give students a chance to apply what they've learned, help them discover what they love to do, and allow them to make better-informed choices about their future.
 There are countless such examples in HCLAS: the student who fell in love with archaeology after taking a class where he worked at a local excavation site that was once an 18th century slave quarter; and the history/psychology major who enrolled in an internship with the U.S. Marshals Service and now plans to pursue a career in law enforcement.

 College is about exploration and preparation; internships provide a path to self-discovery even as they prepare you to enter the workplace.
-We& invite you to learn more about Hofstra College internships by consulting our web page, talking to the chair of your department, or contacting Assistant Dean Rene Giminiani-Caputo, the Hofstra College Internship Coordinator.
+We invite you to learn more about Hofstra College internships by talking to the chair of your department, or contacting The Hofstra Career Center.
+Call 516-463-6060 for more information or email The Career Center's HCLAS liaison Sabeen Sheikh.